top of page

 This region of Scotland is bursting at the seams with both artistic and technical brilliance.
 The most innovative designs marry seamlessly with centuries old tradition to create something quite special.
 I am constantly inspired by the artists, crafts people, designers and makers around me.

-Some of my favourite tweeds to use in my bears are designed & made at
+My favourite tweeds to use in my bears are made at

-Lovat Mill in Hawick - The Home of Tweed
+Lovat Mill - The Home of Tweed (Hawick)

-You can learn more about the story of 'Tweed' at the button below.
+You can learn more about the story of 'Tweed' at Lovat Mill

-All Teviot Teddies are one-of-a-kind (OOAK) bears.
+All Teviot Teddies are made individually and no two bears are the same.
 However, if you see a 'past bear' you like, I can often make a similar bear in a design just for you.